be-swadhin/To-Do-App/README.md

 # To-Do-App
-Making a To-Do App using HTML, CSS &amp; JavaScript.
+Creating a To-Do App using HTML, CSS &amp; JavaScript.